qPCR4vir/nana-docs/source/02-Getting Started.md

 \include loader_1.cpp
 nana::form_loader is a template functor class.
-It creates an object of the template parameter class. nana::form_loader is useful when you create a form and don't want to take care about the lifetime of the object.
+It creates an object of the template parameter class.
+This is useful when you create a form and don't want to take care about the lifetime of the object.
 Continuing with the next example, we see a form is created when the button is being clicked.

 \include loader_2.cpp
-In fact, a form_loader object can be passed to make_event because it is a functor.
+In fact, a form_loader object can be passed to some events() because it is a functor.
-Take a look at above code: form would not be shown immediately after initialization, and the show() method is need to call explicitly after creating the form by form_loader.
+Take a look at the above code: form would not be shown immediately after initialization, and the show() method is need to call explicitly after creating the form by form_loader.
-Therefore, only an invisible form created by the form_loader object we can get, if we pass the form_loader object like above code to the make_event.
+Therefore, only an invisible form created by the form_loader object we can get, if we pass the form_loader object like above code to the event.
 A way to achieve it is calling the show() method in that constructor of class, but in most instances, we are not enable to modify the code of the classes, and therefore we need a correct solution.
 The form_loader has two template parameters, the first is used for specifying a type of form, the second is a non-type